 American Business Review is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
 All articles published in American Business Review are published under a CC-BY-NC license.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the manuscripts in this journal without asking prior permission from the publisher or the author.
 It is understood that users of ABR-published materials will use them for non-commercial purposes.

 Attribution and Usage Policies

-Reproduction, posting, transmission or other distribution or use of the manuscript or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of the publisher, requires credit to publisher as copyright holder (e.g., American Business Review © 2020).
+Reproduction, posting, transmission or other distribution or use of the manuscript or any material therein in any medium is permitted.
+The copyright of published articles is with the author/s.

 General Terms and Conditions of Use